shareforcodex/AIimage/README.md

 when click image to resize, if user use corner point to resize, keep resize and ratio, if it use middle point , then crop the image, just remove the part that out of the boundary

 when export the image, it alway export 1024x1536, fix it to canvas size

+clear canvas not works, also show current canvas status like size at right botton of window